Posts

 Image

 Penelope has become a household name in the bourbon world, and for good reason.
 Their transparency around sourcing and blending, especially with access to MGP stocks since their acquisition, has led to some exciting releases.
 With the Weeded Bourbon, Penelope is offering something approachable and shelf-stable, an everyday pour that doesn’t break the bank.
 This release is a four-grain bourbon and is only 1% different compared to their standard four-grain.
 It shifts slightly, boosting the wheat while trimming the barley, a subtle but interesting tweak.
 The whiskey is aged four to six years, with a blend that includes some older barrels for added depth.
-At a price point generally ranging from $30–$40, it aims squarely at the budget-friendly market while offering a higher proof than their standard four-grain expression.
+At its price point it aims squarely at the budget-friendly market while offering a higher proof than their standard four-grain expression.
 For the full video review visit the link here: https://youtu.be/XWegRGLxu3g .
 Age Statement: 4 years.
 ABV: 47.5%.
-Mash bill:...
+Mash bill: 74% corn, 16% wheat, 7% ...

 Rare Saint Straight Rye Whiskey Review.